Profile

 Clarity

-Find the real operating problem instead of treating symptoms with another disconnected tool.
+Find the real operating problem before reaching for another disconnected tool.

 Structure

-Turn repeated work, handoffs, and decisions into systems the business can actually rely on.
+Turn repeated work, handoffs, and decisions into structure people can actually use.

 Leverage

-Use automation and reporting to remove manual drag, not to create a new layer of noise.
+Use automation and reporting to remove manual drag instead of creating a new layer of noise.

 Follow-Through